Tensorlake functions are the building blocks of workflows. They are Python functions decorated with the @tensorlake_function decorator.

 def run(self, data: str) -> int:

 Inputs and Outputs to functions are serialized and deserialized as JSON by default.
 This is a good default since the workflows are exposed as HTTP endpoints, thus making it possible to call them from any programming language.
-You can also change the serialization format to cloudpickle if you want to complex Python objects between functions, such as Pandas dataframes, Pytorch Tensors, PIL images, etc. The input_encoding and output_encoding attributes can be used to change the serialization format.
+You can also change the serialization format to cloudpickle if you want to pass complex Python objects between functions, such as Pandas dataframes, Pytorch Tensors, PIL images, etc. cloudpickle requires the objects to be serialized and deserialized on the same Python version.
+This requires function containers to use the same Python version.
+The input_encoder and output_encoder attributes can be used to change the serialization format.
 Currently supported formats are:

 • json - JSON serialization